microsoft/coe-starter-kit/coe-cli/docs/aa4am/before-you-start.md

 ### Azure DevOps

-The following must be installed before the CoE CLI AA4AM install cab begin
+The following must be installed before the CoE CLI AA4AM install can begin

 Component | Description
 --------- | ----------